teaxyz/chai/db/README.md

 # CHAI Data Model

-The CHAI data model is designed to respresnt the package manager data in a unified and consistent form.
-The model's goal is _standardization_ - of the various complexities, and idiosyncracies of each individual package manager.
+The CHAI data model is designed to respresent the package manager data in a unified and consistent form.
+The model's goal is _standardization_ - of the various complexities, and idiosyncrasies of each individual package manager.
 We want to provide a standard way for analysis, querying, and whatever your use case might be.

 ## Definitions